Q: What are the requirements for admission?

 Q: The tuition is prohibitive for me.
 Are there any scholarships or financial aid funds available?

 A: Because the fellowship is not a degree-granting program with a university, there is no financial aid available through federally-sponsored student loan programs.
 However, the fellowship does offer multiple scholarships.
 Please contact us for more information on available scholarships.
-Currently we are offering a 2 for one special, in which two participants can pay for the full price of $3000.
+Currently we are offering a two-for-one special.
+When registering, you can add a friend or colleague to your registration for free.
+The two of you can then split the enrollment fee between you (i.e., one person pays the full fee and the other reimburses the person who paid for their share).

 Q: I am not a primary care physician.
 Is this program right for me?